 Beginning during his undergraduate years in Berkeley, California, Lewis experimented with a large variety of drugs, eventually becoming addicted to opiates.
 He moved to Toronto in 1976 and began to study psychology at the University of Toronto, but at the same time encountered serious personal and legal troubles resulting from his addiction.
 After quitting drugs at age 30, he continued his graduate education in developmental psychology.
-He received a Ph.D. and licence to practice psychology in 1989, and he was appointed to the position of professor the same year.
+He received a Ph.D. and license to practice psychology in 1989, and he was appointed to the position of assistant professor the same year.

 Around 2006, Marc’s research led him back to addiction, this time as a neuroscientist studying the brain changes that accompany addiction and recovery.
 His recent book, Memoirs of an Addicted Brain, blends his life story with a user-friendly account of how drugs affect the brain and how alterations in brain function help explain addiction.